-The following table represents aggregate fees billed to us for the fiscal years ended December 31, 2019 and 2018 by PricewaterhouseCoopers LLP, our principal accountant.
+The following table represents aggregate fees billed to us for the fiscal years ended December 31, 2020 and 2019 by PricewaterhouseCoopers LLP, our principal accountant.

-Fis cal Year End ed De ecember 31,
+Fiscal Ye ar Ended December 31,

-2019 2018
+202) 2019

-Audit Fees \$ 426,000 \$ 525,000
+\$ 46 6,000 \$ 426,000

-Audit fees for the years ended December 31, 2019 and 2018 primarily include the audit and/or review of our financial statements and the statements included in our filings with the SEC, services rendered in connection with the review of proforma financial information included in our SEC filings related to our disposition, in 2019, and our acquisition, in 2018, of certain assets, and for 2018 consents issued in connection with our filing of registration statements with the SEC.
+Audit fees for the years ended December 31, 2020 and 2019 primarily include the audit and/or review of our financial statements and the statements included in our filings with the SEC.
+Audit fees also include services rendered in connection with consents issued in connection with our filing of registrations statements with the SEC and a comfort letter for a public offering for 2020, and the review of pro forma financial information included in our SEC filings related to our disposition of certain assets for 2019.